-© 2020 The Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America.
+© 2024 The Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America.
 All rights reserved.

-For these eyes of mine have seen the Savior, whom you have prepared for all the world to see:
+whom you have prepared for all the world to see:

 A Light to enlighten the nations, and the glory of your people Israel.
 Glory to the Father, and to the Son, and to the Holy Spirit: as it was in the beginning, is now, and will be for ever.
 Amen (Luke 2:29-32; Book of Common Prayer, p.
 120).